bevry/watchr/README.md

 - `stat` (optional, defaults to `null`) a file stat object to use for the path, instead of fetching a new one
 - `interval` (optional, defaults to `5007`) for systems that poll to detect file changes, how often should it poll in millseconds
 - `persistent` (optional, defaults to `true`) whether or not we should keep the node process alive for as long as files are still being watched
-- `duplicateDelay` (optional, defaults to `1000`) sometimes events will fire really fast, this delay is set in place so we don't fire the same event within the timespan.
-Set to falsey to perform no duplicate detection.
+- `catchupDelay` (optional, defaults to `2000`) because swap files delete the original file, then rename a temporary file over-top of the original file, to ensure the change is reported correctly we must have a delay in place that waits until all change events for that file have finished, before starting the detection of what changed
 - `preferredMethods` (optional, defaults to `['watch','watchFile']`) which order should we prefer our watching methods to be tried?
+- `followLinks` (optional, defaults to `true`) follow symlinks, i.e. use stat rather than lstat
 - `ignorePaths` (optional, defaults to `false`) an array of full paths to ignore
 - `ignoreHiddenFiles` (optional, defaults to `false`) whether or not to ignored files which filename starts with a `.`
 - `ignoreCommonPatterns` (optional, defaults to `true`) whether or not to ignore common undesirable file patterns (e.g. `.svn`, `.git`, `.DS_Store`, `thumbs.db`, etc)
 - `ignoreCustomPatterns` (optional, defaults to `null`) any custom ignore patterns that you would also like to ignore along with the common patterns
-- `followLinks` (optional, defaults to `true`) follow symlinks, i.e. use stat rather than lstat

 The following events are available to your via the listeners: